 When Should I Upgrade my Air Conditioner?

 There are a few key warning signs that your AC unit may be nearing the end of its lifespan.
-If it’s starting to make strange noises or is no longer cooling your home effectively, it’s probably time to replace it or get it repaired.
+If it’s starting to make strange noises or is no longer cooling your home effectively, it’s definitely time to get it repaired, and maybe even time to replace it.
 You should also be on the lookout for increasing energy bills, as this could be a sign that your unit is working harder than it used to.

-A good rule is to upgrade your air conditioning unit every 10-15 years.
+A good rule of thumb is to upgrade your air conditioning unit every 10-15 years.
 After a decade, your technology may be out of date and there are likely better units on the market.
-But, some air conditioners are truly built to last, and will only need repairs and regular maintenance to last for ages.
+But, some air conditioners are truly built to last, and will only need repairs and regular maintenance to last for decades.

 Of course, the best way to know for sure if it’s time to upgrade is to have a professional take a look at your unit.
 They can help you assess its condition and determine whether a new unit is necessary.
 So if you’re unsure about whether your AC unit needs to be replaced, don’t hesitate to call in an expert.